Best Black Friday Fitness Equipment Deals See Deals

 Resistance and Usability

 When it comes to the different resistance, you will have no problem building muscle as a beginner or experienced lifter.
-The thinnest, lightest band in each set provides between as little as 5 pounds of resistance all the way up to 25 or 35 pounds (depending if you choose the latex or non-latex bands).
+The thinnest, lightest band in each set provides between as little as 5 pounds of resistance all the way up to 25 or 35 pounds (depending on whether you choose the latex or non-latex bands).
 The lightest bands are ideal for a variety of light exercises and warm-ups, and may even be suitable for some physical therapy-style exercises, too.

 A woman doing shrugs with a Living.Fit Camo Band